mozilla/glean-annotations/CONTRIBUTING.md

    [guidelines for writing content for docs.telemetry.mozilla.org](https://docs.telemetry.mozilla.org/contributing/style_guide.html) may be helpful reading.
 2. These annotations are in a public repository which is world readable.
-Avoid putting in partner-specific information which is under NDA or anything otherwise sensitive.
+Avoid putting in partner-specific information which is under NDA, exact values or counts from our data (unless the source is an already-public dataset of dashboard) or anything otherwise sensitive.
    Generally speaking, information on how our software behaves is innocuous and fine to talk about, so don't over-rotate on this: talking about how we use data in public forums helps build trust with our community.
-It's ok to put in links to dashboards or other resources which are private (behind SSO), but please mark them as such and prefer public references where they exist.
+It's ok to put in links to dashboards or other resources which are private (behind SSO), but please mark them as such (e.g. by putting `(SSO)` beside the link) and prefer public references where they exist.